 United Equipment does not own or control any operating entities that require consultation in relation to modern slavery risks under the Act.
 United Equipment has engaged in discussions with other businesses to understand and share experiences in assessing and addressing modern slavery within the respective organisations.

-During the preparation of this statement and the work undertaken in addressing modern slavery risks there has been input from many areas of the United Equipment organisation, including procurement, finance, legal and senior management.
+This statement, and the work undertaken in addressing modern slavery risks, has been prepared and undertaken with input from relevant areas of the United Equipment organisation, including procurement, finance, legal and senior management.

 8. Looking forward